Mormon Church Target of Foreign Corrupt Practices & Logan Act Complaints

 WASHINGTON, DC – In a letter delivered Wednesday to both Secretary of State Rex Tillerson and Attorney General Jeff Sessions, the Secular Coalition for America and Rights Equal Rights asked both Trump Cabinet Secretaries to investigate charges that the Church of Jesus Christ of Latter-day Saints (Mormon Church may have broken two serious federal laws.

-This request for investigation comes as a result of a leaked video released last fall by MormonLeaks.io The 48 minute video was widely reported on by the New York Times, Washington Post and a host of other news outlets.
+This request for an investigation comes as a result of a leaked video released last fall by MormonLeaks.io The 48-minute video was widely reported on by the New York Times, Washington Post, and a host of other news outlets.
 At the very end of his presentation to the Twelve Mormon Apostles, Senator Smith gloats how he was able to personally secure 200 impossible to obtain two year Visas from the Indian Ambassador to the United States for 200 Mormon Missionaries.